Last Updated on August 31, 2022

 - Fixed in a tangible medium (meaning more than just an idea in your head) and

-As a creator, U.S. Copyright Law affords you certain exclusive rights regarding your creative product.
-Only the copyright holder has the power to:
+As the copyright holder, U.S. Copyright Law affords certain exclusive rights regarding the use of artistic work.
+Only the copyright holder can decide who can:

 - reproduce (i.e., make copies of) the work;

 - create derivative works based on the work (i.e., to alter, remix, or build upon the work);